 6. Do A/B tests and optimize strategy

-Now that your campaign is up and running, it’s time to monitor how your users react to it.
+Now that your campaign is up and running, it’s time to monitor how your users react to the WP popups.

-Based on this data, you should fine tune your banners.
+Based on this data, you should fine tune your popup ads.
 A good tool is A/B testing (when you show different campaigns to see which performs better).

 Now you’re good to go!